There's a delightful hidden gem in versatile winter squash varieties - the kabocha squash, also known as Japanese pumpkin.

 How to Cut Kabocha Squash Safely and Efficiently

 When preparing kabocha squash, safety comes first.
-A sharp knife is your best tool to cut the squash in half or into wedges.
-Once cut, scoop out the seeds with a spoon before cooking kabocha squash.
+Use a sharp knife to cut the squash in half or into wedges.
+Once cut, scoop out the seeds with a spoon before cooking.

 The Best Methods to Roast Kabocha Squash